Paul and Susannah Mitchem

 Paul and Susannah Mitchem (fl.
-1772–1814) were a couple from Virginia who owned dozens of slaves and late in their life decided to bring to Harrison County, Indiana and free them.
+1772–1814) were a couple from Virginia who owned dozens of slaves; late in their life they decided to bring their slaves to Harrison County, Indiana and free them.
 They also used the Meachum surname.
 The Mitchems emancipated over 100 enslaved people in Indiana, most of whom settled around Corydon, Indiana.
 Farms, businesses, churches, and schools were established by and for the African American community, often called the Mitchem Settlement.

 Background

 At the beginning of the 19th century, Indiana was part of the Northwest Territory.
 The Northwest Ordinance of 1787 prohibited slavery, but it was tolerated.
 In 1810, there were 12 free blacks and 21 who were enslaved.
 Indentured servitude was used to circumvent anti-slavery laws.

 Most of the area residents were intolerant of blacks.
 So, African Americans tended to establish themselves near Quaker settlements, because the Friends were prone to looking out for the neighbors, and they also helped runaway slaves travel through the area on the Underground Railroad.